THE SQUIRE FARM What is on? Information about local shops, restaurants, pubs, places to visit and events in the area

 Food Shopping

-Ludlow In the town there are cheese shops (The Mousetrap), delicatessens and organic food shops, not forgetting the Ludlow Food Centre, which is out of town on the A49 heading north.
+Ludlow In the town there are cheese shops (The Mousetrap), delicatessens and organic food shops, not forgetting the Ludlow Farmshop, which is out of town on the A49 heading north.
 For cheaper food, there is also a Tescos and an Aldi

 Knighton provides us with the Co-op (formally Harry Tuffins), which also has a petrol station, a Spar and a Cost Cutter.
 There is also on organic grocery shop Rhos Market Garden, The Old Garage, at the top of the town.